HackerSpace-PESU/pesu-for-dummies/The RR Campus/the-gym.md

 ## Application Process
 * Finish the payment on the PESU Academy Portal.
-A few receipt will be available in a week's time.
+A fee receipt will be available in 2 to 3 days' time.
+If you don't get it, please go to the accounts section of MRD Block and ask for it.
-* Take a copy of the fee receipt, and a passport size photo, and head to the sports department located in the basement of GJB.
+* Take a copy of the fee receipt, and two passport size photos, one for an application form and anoter for an ID Card, and head to the sports department located in the basement of GJB.
 * Once you fill the form handed out to you, an ID Card will be issued, allowing access into the gym.
 * Note that the person in charge leaves after 3:30 PM, so it is recommended to visit earlier than 3:30 PM.